Your browser is unsupported

 Read the article

-The U.S. Dollar Index® (USDX) retreated from the January high of 110.02 to end the month at 108.35 with a small gain of 0.02% as the demand for the U.S. Dollar softened throughout January 2025.
-Mixed economic data, the Federal Reserve's stance on interest rates and uncertainties throughout January surrounding the Trump administration's economic policies, particularly regarding the introduction of new tariffs, dampened U.S. Dollar demand.
+The U.S. Dollar Index ® (USDX) retreated from a monthly high of 109.75 to end February at 107.51 with a loss of 1.57% as the demand for the U.S. Dollar continued to weaken.
+This downturn was driven by a combination of factors, including mixed economic data and the Federal Reserve's cautious stance on interest rates.
+Additionally, uncertainties surrounding the Trump administration's economic policies, particularly the new tariffs set to begin in March, contributed to the weakening demand for the U.S. Dollar.

-• Annual Core Inflation, excluding food and energy, decreased to 3.2% for the 12-month period ending December 2024, falling below market expectations of 3.3%.
-In addition, the Consumer Price Index (CPI) increased as expected to 2.9% from 2.7% the previous month.
-Following these mixed-inflation reports, the USDX closed the day with a loss of 0.15% at 108.92.
+• Annual Core Inflation, excluding food and energy, increased to 3.3% for the 12 months ending January 2025, above market expectations of 3.1%.
+In addition, the Consumer Price Index (CPI) edged higher than expected to 3.0% from 2.9% the previous month.
+Following these inflation reports, combined with Fed Chair Powell's neutral stance, the USDX closed the day with a loss of 0.01% at 107.89.

 Insights provided by